anchore/anchore-charts/stable/enterprise/README.md

 - Deploys Anchore Enterprise v5.2.0.
 See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/520/) for more information.
 - The reports pod has been split out of the API deployment and is now a separate deployment.
 A new deployment called `reports_worker` has been added.
 This allows for more granular control over the resources allocated to the reports and reports_worker services.
+  - :warning: **WARNING:** Values file changes necessary:
+    - If you are using a custom port for the reports service, previously set with `api.service.reportsPort`, you will need to update your values file to use `reports.service.port` instead.
-  - :warning: **WARNING:** Resource requests & limits were previously set for both reports pods found in the `reports_deployment` and `api_deployment`.
-These have been split into separate deployments and the resources are now set in the `reports` and `reports_worker` sections of the values file.
+    - Resource requests & limits were previously set for both reports pods found in the `reports_deployment` and `api_deployment` using the `reports.resources` section of the values file.
+These have been split into separate deployments and the resources are now set in the `reports.resources` and `reports_worker.resources` sections of the values file.
 If you are using custom resources, you will need to update your values file to reflect this change.
+- The reports service no longer has an accessible API endpoint, all API requests should be made to the API service.
+This version of the chart removed deprecated ingress configurations to accommodate this change.
+Update your values file to remove all references to the `reports` service in the `ingress` section.

 ### V2.2.0